C++17 - What's New in the Core Language?

 }

 If T is a pointer, the if branch in line 3 will be compiled.
-If not, the else branch in line 5.
-Two points are important to mention.
-The function get_value has two different return types and both branches of the if the statement has to be valid.
+If not, the else branch is in line 5.
+Two points are essential to mention.
+The function get_value has two different return types, and both branches of the if the statement has to be valid.

 Consequently, what is possible with for statements is with C++17 possible with if and switch statements.